mathigon/textbooks/euclidean-geometry/content.md

 {.task} Draw an [equilateral triangle](gloss:equilateral-triangle) using just a straight-edge and compass.

-To start with, draw a line segment any where in a box on the right.
-With the <x-target no-margins to="#equilateral .tool:nth-child(3)">line tool</x-target> selected, simply drag from start to end.
-This line will be one of the sides of the triangle.
+To begin, draw a line segment anywhere in a box on the right.
+With the
+<x-target no-margins to="#equilateral .tool:nth-child(3)">line tool</x-target>
+selected, simply drag from start to end.
+This segment will be one of the sides of the triangle.

 {.reveal(when="segment0")} Next, draw two circles that have one of the endpoints of the line segments as center, and go through the other endpoint.
 With